microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 ## Background
 This "spec" will be what is being proposed to be copied over to docs.microsoft.com as a documentation under https://docs.microsoft.com/en-us/windows/uwp/design/style/ "Corner Radius" page to be created.

-I am trying out writing a little more "background explanation (WHY)" that our customers have expressed we provide with our documentatiton in some of our focus groups.
+I am trying out writing a little more "background explanation (WHY)" that our customers have expressed we provide with our documentation in some of our focus groups.
 I would like feedback as this does not follow normal documentation pattern.

 ## Principles
 *Todo: Work with Fluent collective to put together something here around WHY*